rackerlabs/rackspace-how-to/content/cloud-servers/ensure-servers-reboot-successfully.md

 ### Test

-We strongly recommend that you take a few minutes to test the entire process of getting your environment back up and running so that you know how your servers and other cloud products react during and after a reboot.
+So that you know how your servers and other cloud products react during and after a reboot, we strongly recommend that you take a few minutes to test the entire process of getting your environment back up and running.

 We recommend that you perform testing during the development phase or on separate servers to limit any customer impact.